 ResearchWe use trapped ions to investigate various aspects of quantum mechanics and quantum information.
 Using laser light, strings of ions trapped with electrodynamical forces can be cooled to their motional ground state.
 Furthermore, the ions' internal electronic states can be initialized, manipulated and measured with high accuracy.
 This high degree of control offers exciting prospects to investigate quantum information processing with trapped ions.

 One fascinating aspect of quantum information processing is that it offers computational resources much superior to current computing technology: already less than one hundred ions acting as qubits are sufficient to simulate certain quantum systems which are intractable with current computers.
 Our group plans to build such a quantum simulator based on ions trapped in a combination of RF and optical potentials.
 Such systems show quite complex phenomena including quantum chaos and quantum phase transitions.
-To our quantum simulations page.
+For more, see the quantum emulations page.

 In parallel to these experiments, we are interested to develop segmented traps to split, merge and shuttle ion strings in microfabricated ion traps.
 Particularly appealing are planar geometries as they are straight forward to manufacture with photo-lithographic procedures.
 Currently, we characterize such planar ion traps to make them a reliable tool in the lab to manipulate our ion strings and thus form a solid basis for a future scalable general purpose quantum computer.
-To our quantum computing page.
+More details can be found on the quantum computing page.

 Another research line focuses on the interaction of trapped ions with solid state materials.
 The quantum motion of single trapped ion is very susceptible to electric charges.
 Thus, single ions can be used to detect the dynamics of charge carriers in metals as well as in dielectric materials.
 Conversely, control of the quantum motion of the ions can be used to manipulate the charge carriers in the solid state material coherently.
 Such experiments would build the basis of the new field of quantum electronics.

 In view of these prospects, our group investigates the interaction of a single ion with a bare wire.
 The goal of these experiments is to couple the motion of two ions through the image currents induced in the wire by the ion motions.
 It will be most exciting and interesting to find out under which circumstances this coupling is coherent (e.g. wire material and temperature).
 This understanding will then help to device schemes to couple the motion of trapped ions to quantum bits based on Josephson devices.
 Such an interface would lay the foundations for quantum computing devices which take advantage of the fast quantum processing capabilities of Josephson junction qubits and the excellent quantum memory performance of trapped ions.
-To our quantum electronics page.
+See the quantum electronics page for more details.